bmlt-enabled/NA-Meeting-List-Administrator/README.md

 CHANGELIST
 ----------
+***Version 1.2.2.2000* ** *- TBD*

+- The map was still resetting its span when the user finishes dragging the marker.
+That should no longer happen.

 ***Version 1.2.1.3000* ** *- November 23, 2017*

 - Fixed a crash when a bad URI is provided.
 This is going straight to the App Store.
 It was a VERY safe fix.